groenator/iptvboss-docker/README.md

 services:
   iptvboss:
     image: ghcr.io/groenator/iptvboss-docker:latest
+    user: "1000:1000" # Set the user and group ID for the container.
     environment:
+      TZ: "US/Eastern" #Set the timezone for the container.
       CRON_SCHEDULE: "0 0 * * *" #Set the cron schedule for the cron job that will update the EPG data.
     ports:
       - 5901:5901